 Each frame is decided at the time it starts.
 Packets arrive during the current frame are sent in later frames.
-Note that delaying a packet for one frame does not affect the fairness of the scheduler.
+Since each flow only sends a small number of packets in each frame, delaying a packet for one frame does not affect the fairness of the scheduler.
 Next, we will describe the high level logical view of LDRRWA.
-A detailed packet-by-packet implementation of LDRRWA is given in [21].